 Many of the animals coming to your sanctuary will have problems.
 You will be asked to take biters, chewers, diggers, barkers, and all-around badly behaved dogs.
 Cats may bite, have litter box problems or other quirky behaviors.
 It’s vital that you work with a trainer to prepare the animals to be successfully re-homed.
 A lot of behaviors are very responsive to training, and we usually suggest that the adopter find a trainer to continue the training program once the animal is re-homed.

-Consult the Yellow Pages for a list of dog trainers in your area, but check them out first to make sure that their training regimens are compatible with your own philosophy.
+Best Friends has a resource about how to find a good trainer.
 Some people decide to take one of the many courses offered in dog training as part of their preparations in starting a sanctuary.
-This is a very good plan.
-Again, check out the courses offered to make sure the methods taught suit your own beliefs in this area.
+Check out the courses offered to make sure the methods taught suit your own beliefs in this area.

 There is a large network of breed rescue groups around the country.
 If your facility takes in an animal of a particular breed – for example, an Irish wolfhound – a rescue group for that breed may be located nearby.
 The American Kennel Club has an up-to-date list of these groups.
 Most of them have a waiting list of people looking to adopt.